h7key/MyvideoTest/README.md

 # MyvideoTest
-easy video record by MediaRecorder.
+Easy video record by MediaRecorder.
 It is frist use GitHub test for me, thank you.